 There are no computers in the library.
 Students can use any of the computer rooms around campus.
 The nearest computer room to the Library is next door in AG13.
 Students can also use any of the computers in the Northampton Square Library.

 Photocopying and printing

-Multi-Function Devices for photocopying, printing and scanning are located on both floors of the library.
+A Multi-Function Devices for photocopying, printing and scanning is available in the library.